dvdwinden/remyvdw/src/index.md

 Hi!
 I'm Remy, a Motion Designer from the Netherlands.

 Twelve years ago, I started out as a Graphic Designer.
-I have experience designing brand identities, illustrations, icons, and websites.
-Now, I lead the Motion department at a design studio called [Noeste IJver](http://noesteijver.nl/ "Noeste IJver").
+My experience ranges from designing brand identities and illustrations, to icons and websites.
+Currently I lead the Motion Design department at a design studio called [**Noeste IJver**](http://noesteijver.nl/ "Noeste IJver").

 As part of a small design team I've experienced every aspect of the design process, and created work for a variety of clients—many of them socially engaged.

-### Freelance projects
-Now and then I'm available for a freelance project, like **Google Meet** or **Google Chat**, where I collaborated with <a href="http://timokuilder.com?ref=remyvdw.nl" title="Timo Kuilder" rel="external" target="_blank">Timo Kuilder</a>.
+Now and then I'm available for a freelance project.
+Recently, I've contributed motion design work for **Google Meet** and **Google Chat**, collaborating with <a href="http://timokuilder.com?ref=remyvdw.nl" title="Timo Kuilder" rel="external" target="_blank">Timo Kuilder</a>.

 <figure>
   <img src="/assets/google-meet-light.gif" alt="Motion design for Google Meet" class="dark:hidden block" />